-What is happening?420 million children are forced to grow up in the midst of armed conflict.
-This atmosphere of violence has many direct negative effects on the mental health of these children - including feelings of fear, anxiety, and depression.
+What is happening?142 million children worldwide grow up in the midst of armed conflict.
+This atmosphere of violence has many direct negative effects on their mental health - including feelings of fear, anxiety and depression.

 In 2018 we supported 216,903 children to rebuild their resilience.

 The ultimate goal of our programmes is to ensure the improved psychosocial wellbeing of children forced to live with the effects of armed conflict.
 Our interventions incorporate all three of our programming lines in an integrated manner for maximum effect.
 We work directly with children, the important adults in their lives and the communities around them to ensure our programmes are relevant and have a lasting effect.

 All these efforts help to ensure that children in areas affected by armed conflict can build a better future - both for themselves and their communities.